Cosmic Structure Strikes Back: The Elimination of Vector-Mediated Nonstandard Interaction Models as a Mechanism for Sterile Neutrino Dark Matter Production: Discussion and Conclusions

 We developed and applied a production--to--structure pipeline for sterile-neutrino dark matter produced via vector-mediated nonstandard neutrino interactions.
 The framework extends DW production to include NSI thermal potentials and collision integrals with a validated light/heavy-mediator interpolation, generates nonthermal PSDs across $(\ms,\sintwotheta,\gV,\mV)$ grids, and maps each point to an equivalent thermal relic mass $\mth$ via transfer-function fitting in CLASS, while noting particle physics relevant parameters for use in additional screening.
 This enables appropriate use of structure-formation bounds for each model, alongside orthogonal X-ray decay constraints in the $(\ms,\sintwotheta)$ plane.

-In the case of modifications to early-Universe cosmic history with low-reheating temperature scenarios, the lack of a sustained period of neutrino interactions above BBN allows for NSI production with larger active-sterile mixing, and commensurately smaller NSI strength \cite{Chichiri:2021wvw}.
+In the case of modifications to early-Universe cosmic history with low-reheating temperature scenarios, the lack of a sustained period of neutrino interactions above Big Bang nucleosynthesis allows for NSI production with larger active-sterile mixing, and commensurately smaller NSI strength \cite{Chichiri:2021wvw}.
 The constraints on the model parameters are relaxed in these scenarios.
 In our results, the approximate lower-bound on $m_s$ imposed by structure for all three vector-mediated models is at the $\sim\!
 70 \; \mathrm{keV}$ scale.
 When combined with the results in Fig.~5 of Ref.~\cite{Chichiri:2021wvw}, this potentially allows for viable remaining parameter space.
 Exploration of low-reheating temperature NSI models' impact on structure formation is left for future work.

 In summary, our main finding is the exclusion of all three vector-mediated models studied at the 95\%~C.L. or above in the case of standard thermal history in cosmology.
+The sterile neutrino particle mass and mixing angle parameter space constraints on all three vector-mediated cases are very similar to those for the scalar mediated case when we only consider structure.
+However, the greater sensitivity of non-cosmological probes of vector-mediated models leads to these vector-mediated models being fully ruled out, while the scalar-mediated models remain viable.
 This result is significant in that it demonstrates the limitations of common NSI models that were previously understood to evade the wide variety of constraints imposed on sterile neutrino models seeking to produce the full dark matter density.
 While other NSI models, including scalar mediated models, remain viable in particular regimes \cite{An:2023mkf}, our framework provides an extended method for the application of the full space of constraints to the standard sterile neutrino parameter space.
 If dark matter is in the neutrino sector as a sterile neutrino, NSI in the active neutrinos produces a rich phenomenology that can be tested in the laboratory, in X-ray astronomy, as well as through structure formation, and it remains uncertain if or when a definitive signal will emerge.